For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Your loan will start accumulating interest from the moment you receive your first instalment.

 5. Interest is usually worked out at RPI + 3%.
 This is usually updated every September using the RPI figure from March of the same year.
-However, in March 2023, RPI was 13.5% (meaning interest could have been up to 16.5% for some) which led the government to set a maximum of 7.7% for all students and graduates in March 2024.
+The interest rate is currently 7.3%.

 What happens if you already have a Student Loan?